kevincauto/redux-grocery/README.md

 # Front-End React + Redux Exercise
-## Summary
-This execerise is designed to test your understanding of the major concepts of real world JavaScript and the patterns of React and Redux.
-The project is fully configured for you so you won't have to focus on configuring a build or working out a development instance.
-Everything has been based upon Facebook's React biolerplate, create-react-app.

-This will test your ability to write components, map the redux store and its dispatch to the props of a component, maintain immutability, write and comprehend ES6 and create well formed classes.

-This exercise should take anywhere from 1 - 2 hours.

 ## Concept
 You are a freelance developer who has been tasked with the responsibility of writing a grocery list application for a client of yours.
 You have inherited a bit of code from a previous developer so bits and pieces of the application have been completed.
 Your job is to finish what they started and complete the grocery list application.